anatoo/tmux-compose/README.md

   server: npm run dev
 ```

-Run the following command to start the session.
+Run the following command to start the session in same directory.

 ```bash
 $ tmux-compose start